anotheruser1458/handWrittenDigitCNN/README.md

 model = None
 ```

 download_from_bucket function which can download blobs from an associated project bucket.
-This was very easy to do from a networking stand point because all GCP functions have an environment variable called 'GOOGLE_APPLICATION_CREDENTIALS', which contains all authentication information, and is automatically loaded by the google.cloud.storage client.
+This was very easy to do from a networking stand point because all GCP functions have an environment variable called 'GOOGLE_APPLICATION_CREDENTIALS', which contains all authentication information and is automatically loaded by the google.cloud.storage client.
 It just works.
 ```python
 def download_from_bucket(bucketName, blobName, fileDestination):
     try: